Arduino Serial print is an inbuilt function. which allows the computer to communicate with the Arduino board having the following syntax

 Always select same baud rate you define in code

 Arduino serial commands and syntax

-Serial begin is the initiation and set the baud rate you want to communicate.
+Serial begin is the initiation to set the baud rate in which you want to communicate.

 Serial.begin(9600); //Syntex to set baud

 Arduino commands to print on Serial Monitor

 You can print anything using the following functions-